-The rush for Portugal’s Golden Visas accelerated with renewed urgency last year.
+Portugal’s Golden Visa rush continues in 2017, with the scheme now on course to grant a record number of residence permits.
 New research by TheMoveChannel.com charts the scheme’s success since it began five years ago.

 That investment has helped to drive market activity, which has been improving steadily in recent years.
-A total of 31,535 transactions were registered in Q3 2016, according to Portugal’s INE, up 15.8 per cent from the same period of the previous year.
+A total of 127,106 transactions were registered in 2016, up 18.5 per cent from 2015, according to Portugal’s INE.
 In 2016, Portugal was the fourth most popular country on TheMoveChannel.com, up from fifth in 2015.
-Faro and Lisbon were the primary drivers of interest, with the Algarve making up half of enquiries in 2016 and the capital accounting for 20 per cent.
+Faro and Lisbon were the primary drivers of interest, with the Algarve making up 46 per cent of enquiries in the year to Q1 2017 and the capital accounting for 20 per cent.

 Rising international demand has, in turn, helped to push up property prices.
 After years of decline in the wake of the global financial crisis, Portuguese real estate has seen property values rise for four years in a row.
 In Q4 2016, the country’s house price index rose 7.6 per cent year-on-year, up from 6.3 per cent in Q3 2016 and the highest price increase ever recorded.

-With Portuguese property enquiries on TheMoveChannel.com up 48 per cent month-on-month in January 2017, the country’s Golden Visa rush shows no sign of slowing down soon.
+With Portuguese property enquiries on TheMoveChannel.com up 56 per cent quarter-on-quarter in Q1 2017, the country’s Golden Visa rush shows no sign of slowing down soon.